marcbeep/spenny/README.md

 **Roadmap**

 - [ ] Dashboard.
-- [ ] Users can "reconcile" bank accounts.
 - [ ] When a user deletes a category, users must first reassign all transactions to another category.
 - [ ] Make it time sensitive (goals).